ministryofjustice/manage-recalls-e2e-tests/README.md

 ### 1. Run against deployed services
 In this scenario the login credentials must be valid on the target environment.
 Hence, your env vars needs to reflect the same.
 See above.
+Also, need to add a valid noms number if running against preprod/prod.
+Use `NOMS_NUMBER=X1234YZ`.

 Given valid credentials, to run against one of our deployed environments use simply:
 ```